cvaldev/strava-upload/README.md

 `/oauth/strava`

 Authenticate with Strava and give the app permission to upload files to your profile.
-If using the website (Soon&trade;️) you can now upload your files :D.
+If using the website (Soon&trade;.️) you can now upload your files :D.

 ### Get a token
 > Keep this token private, tokens may expire and have limits in the future.